arrow_back Ideas

 Get to a fixed price

-This doesn't mean surprises never happen.
+That doesn't mean surprises never happen.
 It means the surprises should be small enough to handle without derailing the project.
 A well-scoped tool project should feel predictable from start to finish.

 Leave room for iteration

 No spec survives first contact with users.
-Build in a round of post-launch feedback and adjustment from the start.
-It's much cheaper to plan for iteration than to discover you need it after the project is supposed to be done.
+Build in a round of post-launch feedback and adjustment from the start — it's much cheaper to plan for iteration than to discover you need it after the project is supposed to be done.

 The goal of scoping isn't to anticipate everything.
 It's to create enough shared understanding that when something unexpected comes up, everyone knows how to handle it.